 Conclusion

 This evidence-based change practice project intends to enhance care of individuals residing in Assisted Living facility who suffer from Alzheimer’s/Dementia by employing a music therapy program during times of care that can reduce inappropriate behaviors and as an alternative to pharmological methods of managing inappropriate behaviors.
-This project will also assess the effective and feasible of placing this program into practice globally as little to no literature currently exist.
+This project will also assess the effectiveness and feasibility of placing this program into practice globally as little to no literature currently exist.
 It is the hope to lessen challenges to implement the individualized music therapy programs, and offering a non pharmological intervention to reduction of inappropriate behavior in those suffering from Alzheimer’s/Dementia.

 References